 A considerable amount of program information (e.g., notices of policy changes, program events, upcoming deadlines) will be communicated through our Clinical listserv.
 All students will be subscribed to this listserv (http://lists.wsu.edu/mailman/listinfo/clinical) by the DCT prior to their arrival in the program.
 Once subscribed, please check your email regularly for any announcements.
 Students should also feel free to post relevant announcements to the listserv (send email to clinical@lists.wsu.edu).
-In addition to the listserv, information is available on the clinical psychology program website and on the Graduate Student section in SharePoint.
+In addition to the listserv, information is available on the clinical psychology program website.